Making Space for the “Out of Nowhere”

 The Way We Present Our Availability

 As a parent, it’s easy to see how time fills up: school schedules, after-school activities, appointments, projects, practices, and the constant role of chauffeur (sometimes I even autopilot to the wrong place).
-As a leader, there’s another low hum entirely, meetings stacked back-to-back, inboxes filling faster than they can be cleared, travel, deadlines, and decisions.
+You add on any spousal or partner roles and responsibilities, caregiving, and community involvement and we see the invisible full-time job at work.

 Life.
 Fills.
 Quickly.